HL7/cql/input/pages/02-authorsguide.md

 #### Lists of Intervals

-Most list operators in CQL operate on lists of any type, but for lists of intervals, CQL supports a [.kw]#collapse# operator that determines the list of _unique_ intervals from a given list of intervals.
+Most list operators in CQL operate on lists of any type, but for lists of intervals, CQL supports a <span class="kw">collapse</span> operator that determines the list of _unique_ intervals from a given list of intervals.
 Consider the following intervals:

 <a name="figure-2-f"></a>
 ![extracted-media/media/image8](extracted-media/media/image8.png){: width=353; height=75; }

-Figure 2‑F - Example input intervals to illustrate the behavior of the the [.kw]#collapse# operator
+Figure 2‑F - Example input intervals to illustrate the behavior of the the <span class="kw">collapse</span> operator

-If we want to determine the total duration _covered_ by these intervals, we cannot simply use the [.kw]#distinct# operator, because each of these intervals is different.
+If we want to determine the total duration _covered_ by these intervals, we cannot simply use the <span class="kw">distinct</span> operator, because each of these intervals is different.
 Yet two of them overlap, so they cover part of the same range.
-We also can’t simply perform an aggregate [.kw]#union# of the intervals because some of them don’t overlap, so there isn’t a single interval that covers the entire range.
+We also can’t simply perform an aggregate <span class="kw">union</span> of the intervals because some of them don’t overlap, so there isn’t a single interval that covers the entire range.

-The solution is the [.kw]#collapse# operator which returns the set of intervals that _completely cover_ the ranges covered by the inputs:
+The solution is the <span class="kw">collapse</span> operator which returns the set of intervals that _completely cover_ the ranges covered by the inputs:

 <a name="figure-2-g"></a>
 ![extracted-media/media/image9](extracted-media/media/image9.png){: width=348; height=56; }

-Figure 2‑G - Example output intervals to illustrate the behavior of the [.kw]#collapse# operator
+Figure 2‑G - Example output intervals to illustrate the behavior of the <span class="kw">collapse</span> operator

 Now, when we take the Sum of the durations of the intervals, we are guaranteed not to overcount any particular point in the ranges that may have been included in multiple intervals in the original set.

-In addition, CQL supports an [.kw]#expand# operator that determines the list of intervals of size _per_ from a given list of intervals.
+In addition, CQL supports an <span class="kw">expand</span> operator that determines the list of intervals of size _per_ from a given list of intervals.
 This operator is important for calculations involving sets of intervals, in particular for performing calculations such as average daily dose in a given timeframe.
 Part of this calculation involves determining the dosage on each day.
-For example, assuming a definition [.id]#EffectivePeriods# contains the list of intervals corresponding to prescription periods:
+For example, assuming a definition <span class="id">EffectivePeriods</span> contains the list of intervals corresponding to prescription periods:

 ``` cql
 expand EffectivePeriods per day